BaseMax/file-downloader-c/README.md

 This repository contains a simple C program designed to download files over an HTTP connection.
 The program can handle both text and binary files, saving them to your local system.

+> You can find the HTTPS version of this file downloader https://github.com/BaseMax/ssl-file-downloader-c

 ## Features

 - Supports HTTP: This program works with HTTP, connecting to the specified server to download the requested file.